Daniël Stalpaert: Architectural work

 He was appointed city architect on 29 October 1648, with retroactive effect from 1 August.
 His annual salary was set at 1600 guilders, quite a considerable at that time.
 Why Stalpaert was suddenly appointed city architect by the Amsterdam city council is unclear as he likely had never designed a building before.
 It is believed that he got the post through the network of influential people he got to know through his timber business.
 It was part of his job to supervise the construction of the Town Hall on the Dam Square in Amsterdam, which started the year after his appointment as city architect.
 He cooperated with the city mason Willem de Keyser.
 The design of the Town Hall was made by Jacob van Campen.
 It is likely that Stalpaert made modifications to the original design of van Campen after the latter resigned from the project citing a conflict with his collaborators, which presumably included Stalpaert.

 Stalpaert also played a major role in the 1663 urban expansion plan of Amsterdam city.
 Together with city surveyor Cornelis Danckerts, he designed the Fourth City Expansion, also known as 'New Enlargement'.
 In order to clarify his plans Stalpaert produced a number of copies of a 'demonstration map' of the new Amsterdam.
 It is one of the few documents by him that have survived.

 He designed the city gates Leidsepoort, Weesperpoort and Utrechtsepoort in an austere neo-classical style.
 Stalpaert was responsible for 's Lands Zeemagazijn (1656), the building which currently houses the collection of the Dutch Maritime Museum.
-He also designed the Portuguese Synagogue and Oosterkerk in 1669–1671.
+He also designed the Portuguese Synagogue, Oosterkerk in 1669–1671 and Trompenburgh.